smartman0307/react-native/README.md

     url: 'some share url',
     social: Share.Social.WHATSAPP,
     whatsAppNumber: "9199999999"  // country code + phone number(currently only works on Android)
-};
+    filename: 'test' , // only for base64 file in Android };
 Share.shareSingle(shareOptions);
 ```